 - Rubber (like stall mats).
 A little more expensive, but more durable and come in thicker sizes, including 3/4″.

 I used EVA foam interlocking mats under my first power rack, a $500 ARMSTAFF four-columned beast.

-The foam mats were inexpensive (I bought about $90 worth and had more than enough mat for a rack, workout bench, and my wife’s Peloton), were easily assembled like a jigsaw, and had an antimicrobial coating to reduce smelliness and mold.
+The foam mats were inexpensive (I bought about $90 worth and had more than enough mat for a rack, workout bench, and my wife’s Peloton), was easily assembled like a jigsaw, and had an antimicrobial coating to reduce smelliness and mold.

-High-density foam is great as you can exercise on it without sinking too far into the mat.
+High-density foam is great as you can exercise without sinking too far into the mat.
 A firm floor is crucial for heavy lifts (hence why doing heavy deadlifts in running shoes isn’t the smartest move) and reduces the excess range of motion in your lifts.